 .exe files, and they run under Microsoft DOS.

-So, the question is: how to update BIOS using Ubuntu?
+So, the question is: how to upgrade/flash BIOS using Ubuntu?

 In the Ubuntu Wiki, there are other procedures to use, but this is the one which is closest to the original procedure (update the BIOS under DOS).

 Before start, we need to discover which is the